suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 1. Checks whether the map of Dependencies contains an entry for the current Component Index.
 If not present, it causes an immediate Abort.
 2. Checks whether the Dependency has been the target of a Dependency integrity check.
 If not, it causes an immediate Abort.
-2. Performs any application-specific setup that is required to parse the specified Component as a SUIT\_Envelope of a Dependency Manifest.
+2. Performs any application-specific setup that is required to parse the specified Component as a SUIT\_Envelope of a Dependency.
-3. Authenticates the Dependency Manifest.
+3. Authenticates the Dependency.
-4. Executes the common-sequence section of the Dependency Manifest.
+4. Executes the common-sequence section of the Dependency.
-5. Executes the section of the Dependency Manifest that corresponds to the currently executing section of the dependent.
+5. Executes the section of the Dependency that corresponds to the currently executing section of the dependent.

 If the specified Dependency does not contain the current section, Process Dependency succeeds immediately.